EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 bucardo add dbgroup tgroup t1:source t2:source t3:source t4:source t5:target
 ```

-We've grouped all five databases together, and made four of them masters (aka source), and one of them a slave (aka target).
+We’ve grouped all five databases together, and made four of them masters (aka source), and one of them a slave (aka target).
 You can any combination of master and slaves you want, as long as there is at least one master.

 #### VII.
 Create the Bucardo sync